Connectify

 Connectify (/kəˈnɛktɪfaɪ/) is an American software company that develops networking software for consumers, professionals and companies.
-Connectify Hotspot is a virtual router software for Microsoft Windows, and Speedify is a mobile VPN service with channel bonding capabilities available for individuals, families and teams.
+Connectify Hotspot is a virtual router and Wi-Fi repeater software for Microsoft Windows.
+Speedify is a mobile VPN bonding service and app with channel bonding capabilities, that helps combine Wi-Fi, 4G, 5G, Ethernet, Starlink and Satellite connections at the same time.
+Powered by Speedify delivers embedded solutions for routers, networking appliances, and smart devices.

 History

 Connectify launched their first product, Connectify Hotspot, in October 2009.
 It can enable a Windows PC to serve as a router over Ethernet or Wi-Fi.
-Along with a Windows 7, 8 or 10 certified Wi-Fi device it can act as a wireless access point.
+Along with a Windows 10 or higher certified Wi-Fi device it can act as a wireless access point.
 This enables users to share files, printers, and Internet connections between multiple computing devices without the need for a separate physical access point or router.

 Connectify spent the next two years improving the product, first making it free and ad-supported.
 In 2011, Connectify switched to a freemium commercial model which included premium features for paying customers.
 These features included extended support of 3G/4G mobile devices, fully customizable SSIDs and premium customer support.

 In 2011, Connectify received funding from In-Q-Tel to begin developing a more powerful and secure remote networking platform and a connection-aggregation application.
 Connectify used this funding to develop the foundation of the application, and then in 2012 turned to the crowdfunding site Kickstarter to raise additional funding to develop Connectify Dispatch.
 Dispatch was a load balancer which could combine any number of Ethernet, Wi-Fi or mobile Internet connections.

 In 2014, Connectify launched Speedify, a channel bonding application for PCs running Microsoft Windows and macOS.
 In January 2016, Speedify for Mobile was launched at CES, adding support for iOS and Android.
 In December 2016, Speedify added encryption on all supported platforms, turning it into a mobile virtual private network.

-Connectify released other apps: Pingify (in 2017) - a mobile network diagnostics tool, and EdgeWise Connect (in 2019).
+Connectify released other apps: Pingify (in 2017) - a mobile network diagnostics tool, and EdgeWise Connect (in 2019), which were eventually discontinued.